- EU dentists

 Part 2 of the test includes a roleplay and a writing test.
 During the roleplay, you will be presented with a case about a patient, which you then have to play with your ‘patient’ as if it’s a real dentist consult.
 Meanwhile, the writing test has you write a report about the patient and your consult.

 BGB’s language course at the BGB Academy in Seefeld, Austria is specifically designed to prepare for the Dutch language test needed to register as a dentist.

-The purpose of the initial month of online learning is that it frees up time near the end of the course, which can now be fully dedicated to learning specifically about dentistry-related Dutch.
-This includes mastering a complete Dutch vocabulary of all important dentistry terms as well as working from the book “DenTaal”, which was developed by the BGB Academy especially for dentists who are learning Dutch for employment purposes.
+The purpose of the initial months of online learning is that it frees up time near the end of the course, which can now be fully dedicated to learning specifically about dentistry-related Dutch.
+This includes mastering a complete Dutch vocabulary of all important dentistry terms as well as working from the book “Dentaal”, which was developed by the BGB Academy especially for dentists who are learning Dutch for employment purposes.